-where η as introduced by van Donkelaar et al. (2010) is the ratio of the simulated PM{2.5} to simulated AOD (Liu et al, 2004).
+where η as introduced by van Donkelaar et al. (2010) is the ratio of the simulated PM{2.5} to simulated AOD (Liu et al., 2004). η is designed to represent all of the processes that relate columnar AOD at ambient RH for clear-sky conditions at the satellite overpass time to PM{2.5} at controlled RH for all-sky conditions.

-The scaling method can provide $PM{2.5}$ concentration estimates over regions with sparse or no routine air quality monitoring.
-However, without the calibration of ground measurements, the scaling model tends to have higher prediction errors in estimated $PM{2.5}$ than that derived from statistical models.
+The scaling method is designed to enable $PM{2.5}$ concentration estimates over regions with sparse or no routine air quality monitoring.
+However, in regions of dense monitoring, if calibration of ground measurements is neglected, the scaling model tends to have higher prediction errors in estimated $PM{2.5}$ than that derived from statistical models.
+Current scaling approaches employ subsequent statistical calibration to address this issue (e.g., van Donkelaar et al., 2016; 2021).

-Liu et al. (2004) applied Equation 2 to MISR data over the contiguous US, making joint use of the Goddard Earth Observing System chemistry (GEOS-Chem) and Georgia Tech/Goddard Global Ozone Chemistry Aerosol Radiation and Transport (GOCART) models.
-This method was extended by van Donkelaar et al. (2006, 2010) to use a combination of MISR and MODIS data, and has been further studied and refined in later publications to generate global maps of near-surface PM{2.5} concentrations and track multi-year trends (Boys et al., 2014; van Donkelaar et al., 2016a; van Donkelaar et al., 2021).
-Data from the Sea-viewing Wide Field-of-View Sensor (SeaWiFS) (Sayer et al., 2012) was later incorporated to provide a longer time series.
+Liu et al. (2004) applied Equation 1 to MISR data over the contiguous US, making joint use of the GEOS-Chem and Georgia Tech/Goddard Global Ozone Chemistry Aerosol Radiation and Transport (GOCART) models.
+This method was extended by van Donkelaar et al. (2006, 2010) to use a combination of MISR and MODIS data, and has been further studied and refined in later publications to generate global maps of near-surface PM{2.5} concentrations and track multi-year trends (Boys et al., 2014; van Donkelaar et al., 2016a), including monthly timescales (van Donkelaar et al., 2021).
+Data from the Seaviewing Wide Field-of-View Sensor (SeaWiFS) (Sayer et al., 2012) was later incorporated to provide a longer time series.

-These satellite-based maps of $PM{2.5}$ have been used in the Global Burden of Disease (GBD) and many other health studies.
-Dey et al. (2012) applied the CTM-based AOD-to- $PM{2.5}$ scaling approach to a decade of MISR data to study $PM{2.5}$ over the Indian subcontinent, and applied linear scaling to correct for a systematic underestimation of PM concentration relative to surface samplers.
-Philip et al. (2014) extended the scaling approach in conjunction with MODIS and MISR data to estimate the concentrations of chemical constituents of $PM{2.5}$ (including sulfate, nitrate, ammonium, organic matter, black carbon, and dust) using $PM{2.5}$ component concentrations from GEOS-Chem to generate species-specific values of η .
+These satellite-based maps of PM{2.5} have been used in the Global Burden of Disease (GBD) and many other health studies.
+Dey et al. (2012) applied the CTM-based AOD-to-PM{2.5} scaling approach to a decade of MISR data to study PM{2.5} over the Indian subcontinent, and applied linear scaling to correct for a systematic underestimation of PM concentration relative to surface samplers.
+Philip et al. (2014) extended the scaling approach in conjunction with MODIS and MISR data to estimate the concentrations of chemical constituents of PM{2.5} (including sulfate, nitrate, ammonium, organic matter, black carbon, and dust) using PM{2.5} component concentrations from GEOS-Chem to generate species-specific values of η .
 Comparisons with surface measurements over North America showed high correlation coefficients and slopes near unity for sulfate, nitrate, and ammonium, and weaker yet positive correlations for the other constituents.

 Numerical model simulations still have challenges in properly characterizing aerosol spatial, temporal, and vertical distributions, thereby leading to uncertainties in the estimation of η .
 Studies have shown that large uncertainties in estimated PM{2.5} can result from uncertainties in the modeled AOD-PM{2.5} relationship (Jin et al., 2019).
-Recognizing these issues of lower accuracy, more recently, statistical methods have been applied to calibrate the predictions from the geophysical scaling approach (van Donkelaar et al., 2016; Hammer et al., 2020; van Donkelaar et al., 2021) where the residuals of the scaling method derived PM{2.5} were applied to the GWR model to improve the estimates of PM{2.5}.
+Recognizing these issues, statistical methods have been applied more recently to calibrate the predictions from the geophysical scaling approach (van Donkelaar et al., 2016; Hammer et al., 2020; van Donkelaar et al., 2021) where the residuals of the scaling method derived PM{2.5} were applied to the GWR model to improve the estimates of PM{2.5}.